Skip to Content

 What Are the Workplace Harassment & Discrimination Laws in New York?

-• New York State Human Rights Law (NYSHRL): The NYSHRL prohibits discrimination and harassment based on several protected characteristics, including race, color, national origin, sex, age, disability, religion, sexual orientation, gender identity, and marital status, among others.
-This law applies to employers with 4+ employees.
+• New York State Human Rights Law (NYSHRL) — The NYSHRL prohibits discrimination and harassment based on several protected characteristics, including race, color, national origin, sex, age, disability, religion, sexual orientation, gender identity, and marital status, among others.
+This law applies to employers with 4 or more employees.

-• New York City Human Rights Law (NYCHRL): The NYCHRL provides broader protections than the NYSHRL, as it extends to any employer with at least 1 employee.
-The law prohibits discrimination and harassment at work based on a wide range of protected characteristics.
+• New York City Human Rights Law (NYCHRL) — The NYCHRL provides broader protections than the NYSHRL, as it extends to any employer with at least 1 employee.
+This law prohibits discrimination and harassment at work based on a wide range of protected characteristics.
 In addition to the aforementioned protected classes under the NYSHRL, the NYCHRL also prohibits workplace discrimination or harassment based on caregiver status, credit history, and unemployment status.

-Understanding these laws is imperative for maintaining compliance and safeguarding your organization from legal challenges.
+Understanding these laws is essential for maintaining compliance and protecting your organization from potential legal challenges.
 As legislation evolves, aligning business practices with these changes is an ongoing necessity.
-Employers should consider periodic policy reviews and updates to ensure they remain in full compliance, which ultimately fosters a culture of accountability and respect in the workplace.
+Employers should consider policy reviews and updates to ensure they remain in full compliance, helping foster a culture of respect and accountability in the workplace.

 Federal Laws Governing Workplace Discrimination